zlyfer/TTTDiscordZL/README.md

 - Yarn [vs](https://blog.risingstack.com/yarn-vs-npm-node-js-package-managers/) npm.
 - How to install [npm](https://www.npmjs.com/get-npm) or [yarn](https://yarnpkg.com/en/docs/install#windows-stable) on Windows.
 - How to install [npm](https://blog.teamtreehouse.com/install-node-js-npm-linux) or [yarn](https://yarnpkg.com/lang/en/docs/install/#debian-stable) on Linux.
-- How to open the [CommandPrompt](https://www.lifewire.com/how-to-open-command-prompt-2618089) or [PowerShell](https://www.tenforums.com/tutorials/25581-open-windows-powershell-windows-10-a.html) on Windows.
+- How to open the [Command Prompt](https://www.lifewire.com/how-to-open-command-prompt-2618089) or [PowerShell](https://www.tenforums.com/tutorials/25581-open-windows-powershell-windows-10-a.html) on Windows.
 - How to open the [Terminal](https://www.lifewire.com/ways-to-open-a-terminal-console-window-using-ubuntu-4075024) on Linux.
 ## Disclaimer
 ### About The Advanced Way